-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to create a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to create a thread in response to the provided prompt.
 Each thread must be at least 400 words, contain at least 1 reference, and integrate biblical principles.
 In addition to the thread, the student is required to reply to the threads of at least 2 classmates.
 Each reply must be at least 250 words, contain at least 1 reference, and integrate biblical principles.

-The research proposal is a detailed explanation of the topic to be studied, the process by which the student answers a question of scholarly significance, and the principal sources for research.
-It must include a: 1) statement of the two areas of study to be integrated 2) a statement of the research question or questions to be answered through interdisciplinary integration 3) explanation of scholarly significance and 4) a working bibliography of fifteen sources no than five years old (unless approved by the instructor.
-The student will write a 1- 2 page Research Proposal bibliographic entries are to be written in the citation format of the Area of Study I.
+The research design is a detailed explanation of the topic to be studied, the process by which the student answers a question of scholarly significance, and the principal sources for research.
+It must include a: 1) statement of the 2 areas of study to be integrated 2) a statement of the research question or questions to be answered through interdisciplinary integration 3) explanation of scholarly significance and 4) a working bibliography of 15 sources no than 5 years old (unless approved by the instructor).
+The student will ensure bibliographic entries are written in the citation format of the primary Area of Study.

-In a 1–2-page Microsoft Word document, the student will submit the topic, a thesis statement, and an outline for his or her paper.
+In 1–2 pages, the student will submit the topic, a thesis statement, and an outline for his or her paper.
 The outline must include bibliographic citations of principal scholarly research embedded throughout the outline where the sources will be used.

-The student will write a 3,800–4,400-word research-based paper in the current format of his or her Area of Study I that focuses on the integration of the 2 declared areas of study.
+The student will write a 3,800–4,400 word research-based paper in the current format of his or her primary Area of Study that focuses on the integration of the two declared Areas of Study.
 The paper must include at least 15 references in addition to the course textbooks and the Bible.

-The student will produce a 1–2-page resume and cover letter following the format covered in the course materials.
+The student will produce a 1–2 page cover letter and resume following the format covered in the course materials.
 The resume must include relevant experience and a bulleted description of responsibilities related to each position.
 Additionally, the student must include biographical and educational background information.
-The cover letter must address the student’s interdisciplinary integration of both areas of study.
+The cover letter must address the student’s interdisciplinary integration of both Areas of Study.